aya-rs/aya/CONTRIBUTING.md

 A good commit message should describe what changed and why.

 1. The first line should:

-  * contain a short description of the change (preferably 50 characters or less, and no more than 72 characters)
+    - Contain a short description of the change (preferably 50 characters or less, and no more than 72 characters)
-  * be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names
+    - Be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names
-  * be prefixed with the name of the sub crate being changed
+    - Be prefixed with the name of the sub crate being changed

     Examples:

-  * aya: handle reordered functions
+    - `aya: handle reordered functions`
-  * aya-bpf: SkSkbContext: add ::l3_csum_replace
+    - `aya-bpf: SkSkbContext: add ::l3_csum_replace`

-2. Keep the second line blank.
+1. Keep the second line blank.
-3. Wrap all other lines at 72 columns (except for long URLs).
+1. Wrap all other lines at 72 columns (except for long URLs).
-4. If your patch fixes an open issue, you can add a reference to it at the end of the log.
+1. If your patch fixes an open issue, you can add a reference to it at the end of the log.
 Use the `Fixes: #` prefix and the issue number.
 For other references use `Refs: #`. `Refs` may include multiple issues, separated by a comma.